LoayAhmed304/Go-rate-limiter/README.md

 ### Rate Limiting Algorithms Variety
 Many libraries only offer one default algorithm for all routes, but this approach isn’t always optimal.
 And according to what I've learned, which is **rarely** optimal.
 Each algorithm has strengths and weaknesses, performs best on specific type of routes while underperforming on others.
 ### Fast Processing Time
-I have utilized `goroutines` and production-ready code, in addition to the nature of GO, that resulted in this service to be fast and processes requests in no time.
+I have utilized `goroutines` and production-ready code, in addition to Go's concurrency model, that resulted in this service to be fast and processes requests in no time.
 Benchmarks show an average overhead of just 0-1 ms per request, with rare peaks of 2-3 ms.
 # Rate Limiting Algorithms
 Here's a list of used algorithms that you can use by inserting its corresponding name in your `json` configurations file.
 You can check [this video](https://youtu.be/mQCJJqUfn9Y) to learn more about each algorithm, their pros and cons, and their best use cases.
 - `FixedWindowCounter`: The most straight-forward algorithm that is used by default in `express-rate-limiting` library in `node.js`.
 - `SlidingWindowLog`: Another variation of utilizing windows in rate limiting.
-- `SlidingWindowCounter`: A very interesting approach that takes the best of both previous windows variations, it's less intuitive but it is so much worth investigating into.
+- `SlidingWindowCounter`: A very interesting approach that takes the best of both previous windows variations, it's less intuitive but it is so much worth investigating.
 - `TokenBucket`: An algorithm that doesn't utilize windows, yet focuses on a fixed rate per unit time, to eventually achieve the desired limiting interval.
 Many other algorithms exist, but these are the most widely used based on my research.
 # Configuration